Quest for optimal quantum resetting: protocols for a particle on a chain: Introduction

-While stochastic resetting has been extensively studied in classical non-equilibrium physics, its quantum counterpart is a relatively unexplored area\cite{PhysRevB.98.104309,PhysRevE.98.022129,sevilla2023dynamics,magoni2022emergent,10.21468/SciPostPhys.13.4.079,PhysRevB.104.L180302}.
+While stochastic resetting has been extensively studied in classical non-equilibrium physics, its quantum counterpart is a relatively unexplored area\cite{PhysRevB.98.104309,PhysRevE.98.022129,sevilla2023dynamics,magoni2022emergent,10.21468/SciPostPhys.13.4.079,PhysRevB.104.L180302,Belan_2020}.
 Quantum restart has been studied using repeated projective measurements but without invoking any extra classical restart moves~\cite{kulkarni2023first}.
 On the other hand, the optimal rate of resetting has been calculated for a quantum walker on lattice subjected to repetitive projective measurements on a particular lattice site in the presence of an additional classical move~\cite{yin2023instability,yin2023restart}, and a quantum advantage has been reported over classical resetting protocols~\cite{yin2023restart}.

-It has been shown that quantum restarts can help to overcome the dark subspace which is caused by destructive interference~\cite{eli.2020,caruso2009highly}.
-It automatically helps to speed up quantum search processes.
-Without resetting, a priori one would have expected that ballistic transport~\cite{PhysRevLett.100.013906} in non-interacting quantum systems should act as an advantage in quantum search problems, but it turns out to be the opposite due to the presence of those dark sub-spaces.
+It has been shown that quantum restarts can help to overcome the dark subspace, which is caused by destructive interference~\cite{eli.2020,caruso2009highly,yin2023restart}.
+An initial state that is never detected is called a dark state with respect to the detection state.
+For a finite-size system (ring), one can have this kind of dark eigenstates for which we do not get detection.
+On the other hand, for infinite chains (the problem we are considering), \textcolor{black}{dark states remain dark.
+However, the bright states of the finite ring, while remaining orthogonal to every dark state, are not detected with unit probability in the case of the infinite chain.
+Instead, they are “dim”, such that $0 < P_{det} < 1$}\cite{eli.2020}.
+Restart helps to speed up quantum search processes by removing the dark states.
+Without resetting apriori, one would have expected that ballistic transport~\cite{PhysRevLett.100.013906} in non-interacting quantum systems should act as an advantage in quantum search problems, but it turns out to be the opposite due to the presence of those dark sub-spaces.
 Hence, quantum resetting is fundamentally different than its classical counterpart.
 For example, the effects like the absence of continuous time measurement (quantum Zeno effect: the freezing of quantum dynamics)~\cite{misra1977zeno} and generation of entanglement due to quantum resetting~\cite{kulkarni2023generating} have no classical analog.
 In the quantum context, it has been studied that one can also use a very different approach, namely designing special graphs, and because of the constructive interference, one can find very fast first passage time\cite{liu2023designing}.